Unusual earthquake swarm shakes Southern California

 "We understand them even less than we understand normal earthquakes," Hardebeck said, adding that scientists do not know why a cluster of earthquakes will occur at one time rather than another.

-The swarm led to jangled nerves in Brawley, a town of about 25,000 residents 170 miles southeast of Los Angeles near the border with Mexico.
+The swarm led to jangled nerves in Brawley, a town of about 25,000 residents 170 miles (275 km) southeast of Los Angeles near the border with Mexico.

 "It's pretty bad.
 We had to evacuate the hotel just for safety," Rowena Rapoza, office manager of a local Best Western Hotel, said on Sunday.